4 WAYS TO SHOWCASE YOUR BRAND TO GET NOTICED

 I highly encourage you to build a collection of curated brand photography.
 Why?
 Because sometimes the simplest way to showcase your brand is over a beautiful image.

 It’s tasteful, it looks professional, and it gives you the chance to attract your audience and tell a story.
 Here are a few examples of brand's I've worked on.
-To best showcase the brand to my followers, I just overlay an ideal logo of their's to an image that aligns with their brand—the result is impressive.
+To best showcase brands to my followers, I simply overlay a logo from their logo collection to an image that aligns with their brand—the result is impressive.
 You can do this with your brand too.
-Just be sure you have a transparent logo file—these are typically PNGs or TIFF files.
+Just be sure you have a transparent logo file—these will be PNG files.

 Three tips for placing logos over photography: